dtscalibration/python-dts-calibration/docs/examples/notebooks/01Load_xml_measurement_files.ipynb.rst

-    6 files were found, each representing a single timestep 6 recorded vars were found: LAF, ST, AST, REV-ST, REV-AST, TMP Recorded at 1693 points along the cable processing file 1 out of 6
+    6 files were found, each representing a single timestep 6 recorded vars were found: LAF, ST, AST, REV-ST, REV-AST, TMP Recorded at 1693 points along the cable
+    Dask: Setting up handle for delayed readout.
+1 out of 6
+    Dask: Setting up handle for delayed readout.
+6 out of 6
+    Dask: Setting up handle for delayed readout.
+1 out of 6
+    Dask: Setting up handle for delayed readout.
+6 out of 6

 .. code:: ipython3